Sprint Planning – Guide to Implementing Successful Project Sprints

 Sprint planning is the first task that your team must complete before starting.
 The planning stage symbolizes the beginning of a sprint and is of paramount importance for its success.

-Decisions about the sprint such as its goal, final deliverables, backlog, and many more are taken in this stage.
+Decisions about the sprint such as its goal, final project deliverables, backlog, and many more are taken in this stage.
 Therefore, it’s better to make sure you do as much as possible during this time to avoid any issues later.

 The main goal of the Agile project sprint is to deliver an acceptable product to the customer that adds value to the project.
 It’s imperative to keep the bigger picture in mind and cover everything that may have an impact on the project during the planning stage.